 When it comes to Thai curries, Massaman is on the more mild side, making it a good “starter” curry to try if your palate isn’t up to face those Thai spice levels.

 Massaman curry has roots in Muslim culture and has a base of cardamom, cinnamon, clove, star anise, and other spices that round out this savory dish with unexpected flavors.
-These ingredients are not common in other Thai curries; people believed that traders from the Middle East and India brought them to the country.
+These ingredients are not common in other Thai curries; people believed that the Middle East and Indian traders brought them.

 Laab

 Laab is a Thai meat salad using pork, chicken, beef, or duck.
 A vegetarian version calls for mushrooms.
-Originally from the Isan region, the northeast of the country, Laab is actually known as a Lao dish (perhaps even the National Dish of Laos).
-Ethnic Laos’ brought the dish to Thailand, who make up the majority of the population of the region.
+Originally from the Isan region, the northeast of the country, Laab is known as a Lao dish (perhaps even the National Dish of Laos).
+Ethnic Laos’ brought the dish to Thailand, which makes up the majority of the region’s population.
 However, you may be able to find Laab in Bangkok too.

-You can eat Laap raw, however, we do NOT recommend this.
-Ask for the cooked version of the dish, where shallots, roasted rice, and the spices flavor the meat.
+You can eat Laap raw; however, we do NOT recommend this.
+Ask for the cooked version of the dish, where shallots, roasted rice, and spices flavor the meat.
 The meal comes with coriander and extra chili for the kick on top.

 Som Tam

-Som Tam, or papaya salad, is a zingy and refreshing dish that encompasses all of the tastes of sweet, spicy, salty, and sour.
-This popular Thai food is widely available in restaurants and street stalls across Thailand.
+Som Tam, or papaya salad, is a zingy and refreshing dish that encompasses all of the sweet, spicy, salty, and sour tastes.
+This famous Thai food is widely available in restaurants and street stalls across Thailand.
 Each region of the country has a slightly different version.

 Afterward, the cook tosses it with cherry tomato halves and chopped green long beans.